espruino/EspruinoDocs/modules/AT.md

 // don't do it any more
 at.unregister("+IPD");

-// As soon as we get the complete line `Foo`, execute the function at.registerLine("Foo", function() { ... });
+// As soon as we get a complete line that begins with `Foo`, execute the function at.registerLine("Foo", function() { ... });
 // Now don't listen
 at.unregisterLine("Foo");